 The workshop usually takes place around the beginning of August, during the academic vacations.
 American scholars should be able to attend before they return to their academic chores towards the end of the month.

-Particular sections of Joyce’s works have been chosen (Dubliners,“Oxen of the Sun”, “Eumaeus”, “Cyclops” or I,6 of Finnegans Wake), but generally the topic is something which puts across individual works, preferably aspects that have not received much attention before.
+Particular sections of Joyce’s works have been chosen (Dubliners, “Oxen of the Sun”, “Eumaeus”, “Cyclops” or I,6 of Finnegans Wake), but generally the topic is something which works across individual works, preferably aspects that have not received much attention before.